Travel

 - A valid visa.
 If you need to apply for a visa while overseas, plan ahead and follow all instructions from the embassy/consulate where you will apply for a renewal.

-If you have been arrested for any reason (particularly driving under the influence or driving while intoxicated), your visa may have been revoked, even if it appears valid and has not yet expired.
-Please note that your visa may still have been revoked due to the arrest even if you did not receive a notification from the U.S. government.
-If you try to re-enter the U.S., your entry may be denied.
-If your visa has expired and you are renewing your visa, you may have difficulty doing so if you have such an arrest.
-If you have any concerns about this, or think your visa may have been revoked, please consult an OIS advisor BEFORE leaving the U.S. - Receipt confirming payment of the SEVIS fee, if applicable.
-Please check to find out if you need to pay the SEVIS fee.
+Important note: If you have been arrested or had any kind of interaction with law enforcement in the U.S., your visa may have been revoked.
+This is true, even if your visa appears valid and has not yet expired or you did not receive a notification from the U.S. government.
+Re-entry to the U.S. may be denied if you travel on a revoked visa.
+You may be able to check the status of your visa on the Department of State’s visa application website (be sure to select ‘non-immigrant visa’ from the drop down menu).
+If your visa has expired and you are renewing it, you may have difficulty doing so if you have such an arrest.
+If you have any concerns about this, or think your visa may have been revoked, please consult an OIS advisor or an immigration attorney BEFORE leaving the U.S. - I-94 print-out: You will receive a new I-94 record each time you enter the U.S. This record should be reviewed following re-entry for any mistakes, and if any appear please consult OIS.

 What to Expect at the Port of Entry

-The Port of Entry (POE) is the first place you arrive in the United States and where you will go through immigration and customs inspection.
+The Port of Entry (POE) is the first place you arrive in the United States and where you pass through immigration and customs inspection.
 Even though the Raleigh-Durham International Airport may be your final destination, it may not be your port of entry if it is not the first place you arrive in the U.S. In fact, in some locations pre-clearance inspection for immigration takes place prior to boarding the flight to the U.S.

 When you arrive at the POE and go through immigration, the officer will ask you some simple questions regarding the purpose of your visit to the U.S. (which is to be a student or visiting scholar).
 They may ask for your documentation and may fingerprint and/or photograph you.

+Be aware that officials may also ask to inspect your electronic devices, including files, photos and/or social media accounts linked to that device.
 If an officer determines that you require additional screening, you may be asked to go to an interview area called Secondary Inspection.
 This is not uncommon and should not cause alarm.
 However, Secondary Inspection can result in travel delays.
-Find more information here about your rights during inspection at the POE.
+Review information about your rights during inspection at the POE before you travel.

 If you encounter difficulties at the border during regular office hours (Monday-Friday 8 a.m.-12 p.m. and 1-5 p.m.
 EDT) you can contact OIS at 1.919.515.2961.
 If an emergency occurs outside of these hours, contact NC State’s University Police at 1.919.515.3000 in order to get in touch with an OIS staff member.

-First semester students who plan to arrive late must review the Late Arrival policy on our Pre-arrival webpage.
+New students who plan to arrive late must review the Late Arrival policy on our Pre-arrival webpage.
 Not all students will be permitted to arrive after classes start per academic department policy.

 New I-20/DS-2019